-- Delay in seeking treatment that is obviously needed; - Unawareness or denial of any injury, pain or loss of function (for example, a fractured limb); - Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development; - Reluctance to give information or failure to mention other known relevant injuries; - Frequent presentation of minor injuries; - A persistently negative attitude towards the child; - Unrealistic expectations or constant complaints about the child; - Alcohol misuse or other drug/substance misuse; - Severe chastisement of a child including withholding food and using food as a form of punishment; - Parents request removal of the child from home; or - Violence between adults in the household.
+- Delay in seeking treatment that is obviously needed; - Unawareness or denial of any injury, pain or loss of function (for example, a fractured limb); - Incompatible explanations offered, several different explanations or the child is said to have acted in a way that is inappropriate to her/his age and development; - Reluctance to give information or failure to mention other known relevant injuries; - Frequent presentation of minor injuries; - A persistently negative attitude towards the child; - Unrealistic expectations or constant complaints about the child;

+- Alcohol misuse or other drug/substance misuse; - Severe chastisement of a child including withholding food and using food as a form of punishment; - Parents request removal of the child from home; or - Violence between adults in the household.

-8. CHILDREN with SEND (Special Educational Needs and Disabilities)
+8. SEND CHILDREN (Special Educational Needs and Disabilities)

-Our school is an inclusive school and welcomes all pupils, including those with special needs and disabilities, as well as deaf and disabled children and young people, whenever possible and appropriate.
+Our school is an inclusive school and welcomes all pupils including those with SEND.
 We believe in providing every possible opportunity to enable our pupils to develop their full potential whilst promoting their self-esteem and valuing their individuality.

 Some children have barriers to learning that mean they have special needs and require particular action by the school.
-Our dedicated SENDCO and teachers take account of these requirements and make provision, where necessary, to support individuals or groups of children and thus enable them to participate effectively in curriculum and assessment activities.
+Our dedicated SENCO and teachers take account of these requirements and make provision, where necessary, to support individuals or groups of children and thus enable them to participate effectively in curriculum and assessment activities.